bucs110fall2023/final-project-beep-bap-boop/README.md

 ### Classes

-- << You should have a list of each of your classes with a description >>
+- << You should have a list of each of your classes with a description >> class main.
+THis is the start of the screen and uses the other classes to run the game. class timer.
+This is the timer in the game. class keyboard.
+THis is where the it reads the user typing.
+Class calculating.
+THis is where it calculated the user speed.

 ## ATP